BLACK-FRIDAY SAVINGS! Get $255 in Value on Your Self-Directed IRA at Sign-Up With Code BLACKFRIDAY24! (Exp. 12/7/24)

 Can a Roth IRA Own Real Estate?

-Can I Invest in Real Estate with an IRA LLC?
+Can I Invest in Real Estate With an IRA LLC?

-Instruct Madison Trust to pay expenses by completing an Expense Payment Request Form and attach a bill or invoice to ensure the payment is delivered to the appropriate address.
+Instruct Madison Trust to pay expenses by completing an Expense Payment Request Form and attach a bill or invoice to ensure that the payment is delivered to the appropriate address.

 As another option, an SDIRA can hire a company to manage the property, pay expenses, and receive property income.